MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcmenubar-class.md

 ### <a name="parameters"></a>Parametreler

 *hMenu*<br/>
-'ndaki `CMFCMenuBar` Nesneye eklenen menünün tutamacı.
+'ndaki `CMFCMenuBar` nesnesine eklenen menünün tutamacı.

 ### <a name="remarks"></a>Açıklamalar